How serious are the AstraZeneca vaccine safety concerns?

 What happens now?

-Dr Glynn said that NIAC is due to meet again on Sunday to discuss this further.
+Dr Glynn said NIAC was discussing the matter further on Sunday.
 Minister for Health Stephen Donnelly said the temporary suspension was a “precautionary step” and that the Government would provide an update after NIAC’s meeting.

 If the AstraZeneca jab cannot be given, what does this mean for the State’s vaccine rollout?